eclipsesource/tabris-js-docs/docs/3.0/layout.md

 widget.layoutData = `{centerX: 0, centerY: 0}`
 ```

-How layoutData is interpreted depends on the layout manager of the parent and will be explained below.
+How `layoutData` is interpreted depends on the layout manager of the parent and will be explained below.

-> :point-right: The `layout` and `layoutData` values of the **same** widget instance are not relevant to each other. `layout` always deals with the size and position of a widgets children, while `layoutData` is relevant for a widgets own size and position.
+> :point_right: The `layout` and `layoutData` values of the **same** widget instance are not relevant to each other. `layout` always deals with the size and position of a widgets children, while `layoutData` is relevant for a widgets own size and position.

 ## ConstraintLayout

 This is the default layout used by `Composite` and most of its subclasses like `ContentView`.
-It supports all `layoutData` properties and each child can be arranged freely arranged based on its own content, the parents dimension and its siblings size and position.
+It supports all `layoutData` properties and each child can be arranged freely based on its own content, the parent's dimensions and its sibling's sizes and positions.

 The only property of the `ConstraintLayout` is [`padding`](./api/ConstraintLayout.md#), which can simply be set on widget creation.
 [It can either be a single number for all edges or an object with different values for each edge.](./types.md#BoxDimensions)